viiri/gatekeeper/docs/user-guide.md

 $ curl -k --proxy http://127.0.0.1:3000 https://test.projesta.svc.cluster.local
 ```

-On the receiver side, you could set up the Louketo Proxy
+On the receiver side, you could set up the Gatekeeper Proxy
 `--no-redirects=true` and permit this to verify and handle admission for
 you.
 Alternatively, the access token can found as a bearer token in the
 request.